LIMDD: A Decision Diagram for Simulation of Quantum Computing Including Stabilizer States: prepare the W state efficiently

 \section{\limdds prepare the W state efficiently}

-In this section, we show that \limdds can efficiently simulate a circuit family given by McClung \cite{mcclung2020constructionsOfWStates}, which prepares the $\ket W$ state when initialized to the $\ket 0$ state.
-We thereby show a separation between \limdd and the Clifford+$T$ simulator, as explained in \autoref{sec:very-hard-states}.
+In this section, we prove \autoref{thm:limdds-are-fast-for-wn}.
+To this end, we show that \limdds can efficiently simulate a circuit family given by McClung \cite{mcclung2020constructionsOfWStates}, which prepares the $\ket W$ state when initialized to the $\ket 0$ state.
+We thereby show a separation between \limdd and the Clifford+$T$ simulator, as explained in \autoref{sec:simulation:cliffordt}.
 Figure \autoref{fig:circuit-prepare-W} shows the circuit for the case of $8$ qubits.

-A sketch of the proof is as follows.
+\thmw* \begin{proof} The proof outline is as follows.
 First, we establish that the \limdd of each intermediate state (\autoref{thm:intermediate-states-have-small-limdd}), as well as of each gate (\autoref{thm:gates-have-small-limdd}), has polynomial size.
 Second, we establish that the algorithms presented in \autoref{sec:quantum-simulation} can apply each gate to the intermediate state in polynomial time (\autoref{thm:applygate-polynomial-time}).
 To this end, we observe that the circuit only produces relatively simple intermediate states.
 Specifically, each intermediate and output state is of the form $\ket{\psi_t}=\frac{1}{\sqrt n}\sum_{k=1}^{n}\ket{x_k}$ where the $x_k\in \{0,1\}^n$ are computational basis vectors (\autoref{thm:intermediate-state-has-small-comprank}).
 For example, the output state has $\ket{x_k}=\ket{0}^{k-1}\ket 1\ket{0}^{\otimes n-k}$.
 The main technical tool we will use to reason about the size of the \limdds of these intermediate states, are the \emph{subfunction rank} and \emph{computational basis rank} of a state.
 Both these measures are upper bounds of the size of a \limdd (in \autoref{thm:limdd-width-bounded-by-comprank}), and also allow us to upper bound the time taken by the \textsc{ApplyGate} and \textsc{Add} algorithms (in \autoref{thm:applygate-polynomial-calls} for \textsc{ApplyGate} and \autoref{thm:add-calls-bounded-by-subfunction-rank} \textsc{Add}).